nounch/augmented-tree/README.md

 - Go to the next/previous directory on the same level
 - Go to the next/previous marked file or directory
 - Call a function on each marked file or directory
+- Call a shell command on each marked thing with the path of the thing available as `$AUGP' (and optionally show the output in a new buffer).
 - Show the full path of the current file/directory in the minibuffer
 - Intuitive keybindings (the keymap can be changed at will, though)